Chia-Network/chia-docs/docs/rpc-reference/datalayer.md

 ### `get_root`

 Functionality: Get the root hash and timestamp of a given store ID.
-If the store is remote, this command will return an invalid hash (see example).
+If it is a subscribed store, this command will return an invalid hash (see example).
 In this case, use [get_local_root](#get_local_root) instead

 Usage: chia rpc data_layer [OPTIONS] get_root [REQUEST]